-On each Remittance Date, the Investment Agent will direct the Custodian to liquidate Eligible Investments in the Cash Collateral Account and deposit in the Note Distribution Account an amount necessary to pay principal on the Notes as required under the Indenture.
+On each Remittance Date, the Investment Agent will direct the Custodian in writing to liquidate Eligible Investments in the Cash Collateral Account and deposit in the Note Distribution Account an amount necessary to pay principal on the Notes as required under the Indenture (provided, however, if the Investment Agent and the Custodian are the same entity no such written direction will be required).
 Additionally, on each Remittance Date, Fannie Mae will deposit in the Note Distribution Account any Investment Liquidation Contribution included in the Capital Contribution Amount under the Capital Contribution Agreement for payment of principal on the Notes.

-Except as described below, on each Payment Date, the Indenture Trustee will pay principal to the Holders of each outstanding Class of Notes (other than the Interest Only RCR Notes) in an amount equal to the portion of the Senior Reduction Amount, the Subordinate Reduction Amount and/or Supplemental Subordinate Reduction Amount, as applicable, allocated to reduce the Class Notional Amount of the corresponding Reference Tranche on such Payment Date as described under "- Hypothetical Structure and Calculations with Respect to the Reference Tranches" below.
+Except as described below, on each Payment Date, the Indenture Trustee will distribute principal to the Holders of each outstanding Class of Notes (other than the Interest Only RCR Notes) in an amount equal to the portion of the Senior Reduction Amount, the Subordinate Reduction Amount and/or Supplemental Subordinate Reduction Amount, as applicable, allocated to reduce the Class Notional Amount of the corresponding Reference Tranche on such Payment Date as described under "- Hypothetical Structure and Calculations with Respect to the Reference Tranches" below.

-On the earlier to occur of (x) the Early Redemption Date, if any, and (y) the Scheduled Maturity Date, the Issuer will pay 100% of the then-outstanding Class Principal Balance to Holders of each Class of Notes, after allocations of any Tranche Write-down Amount and the Tranche Write-up Amount for such Payment Date (without regard to any exchanges of Exchangeable Notes for RCR Notes) and after payment of all unpaid fees, expenses and indemnities of the Indenture Trustee, Exchange Administrator, Custodian, Investment Agent and Delaware Trustee.
+On the earlier to occur of (x) the Early Redemption Date, if any, and (y) the Maturity Date, the Issuer will pay 100% of the then-outstanding Class Principal Balance to Holders of each Class of Notes, after allocations of any Tranche Write-down Amount and the Tranche Write-up Amount for such Payment Date (without regard to any exchanges of Exchangeable Notes for RCR Notes) and after payment of all unpaid fees, expenses and indemnities of the Indenture Trustee, Exchange Administrator, Custodian, Investment Agent and Delaware Trustee.